aio-libs/aiohttp/docs/client_reference.rst

    :param int ttl_dns_cache: expire after some seconds the DNS entries, ``None``
       means cached forever.
 By default 10 seconds.

-      By default DNS entries are cached forever, in some environments the IP addresses related to a specific HOST can change after a specific time.
+      In some environments the IP addresses related to a specific HOST can change after a specific time.
 Use this option to keep the DNS cache updated refreshing each entry after N seconds.

    :param int limit: total number simultaneous connections.
 If *limit* is
                      ``None`` the connector has no limit (default: 100).